 Based on our research, only a few industries in the United States have had significant productivity gains over the last decade.
 Labor productivity has stayed stagnant in industries like automotive manufacturing, food manufacturing, and computer and electronics products.
 The outliers in the supply chain – industries like heavy mining and wholesale distribution – have made significant investments in advanced technology capabilities, both operational and informational, that have made the individual worker more than 10% more productive since 2012.

 To compete and make reshoring viable, North American manufacturers need to outpace the rest of the world in digital innovations that increase labor productivity exponentially in a market with ever increasing labor costs.
 While advancements in large-scale systems like ERP, MES, and SCM systems are table stakes, strategic and practical digital investments to create smarter factories and supply chains can make an immediate difference.

 - Don’t chase shiny objects.
-Digital transformations being with digitization.
-Small, practical, and measurable projects with achievable business cases can be more impactful than sprawling, time consuming digital investments in the short term.
+Digital transformations begin with digitization.
+Small, practical, and measurable projects with achievable business cases can be more impactful than sprawling, time-consuming digital investments in the short term.
 By targeting achievable goals, manufacturers can see immediate incremental returns on their digital transformation rather than waiting 18-24 month before realizing value.

 - Automate both OT and IT.
 Reducing manual tasks on the shop floor as well as in the back office are imperatives.
 Increasing the productivity of the individual employee starts with process automation on and off of the shop floor.